 Cruise lines generate emissions mainly from the combustion of diesel in ship engines.
-The industry’s reliance on heavy fuel oil (“bunker fuel”) is of material concern due to rising fuel costs and intensifying greenhouse gas (GHG) regulations.
-Evolving environmental regulations are driving the adoption of more fuel-efficient engines, engine retrofits, and the use of cleaner-burning fuels.
+The industry’s reliance on heavy fuel oil (‘bunker fuel’) is of material concern because of rising fuel costs and intensifying greenhouse gas (GHG) regulations.
+Evolving environmental regulations are encouraging the adoption of more fuel-efficient engines, engine retrofits and the use of cleaner-burning fuels.
 Fuel constitutes a major expense for industry players, providing a further incentive for investing in upgrades or retrofits to boost fuel efficiency.
-In addition, violation of GHG regulations can lead to fines and compliance costs.
+In addition, GHG regulation violations may result in fines and compliance costs.

-Fuel use by cruise lines generates air pollutants such as sulfur oxides (SOx), nitrogen oxides (NOx), and particulate matter (PM10).
-These pollutants tend to have localized environmental and health impacts and are especially a concern at port cities and other restricted areas where companies may be penalized for exceeding emissions limits.
-Companies are managing these risks by commissioning more energy-efficient vessels, retrofitting existing fleets, and using onshore power when it is available at ports.
+Fuel use on cruise lines generates air pollutants such as sulphur oxides (SO?), nitrogen oxides (NO?) and particulate matter (PM10).
+These pollutants can have localised environmental and health impacts and are of particular concern at port cities and other restricted areas where entities may be penalised for exceeding emissions limits.
+Entities can manage these risks by commissioning more energy-efficient vessels, retrofitting existing fleets and using onshore power if it is available at ports.

 Discharge Management & Ecological Impacts

-Cruise vacations offer unique access to pristine ocean waters and destinations with delicate ecosystems.
-These sensitive ecosystems can be threatened by the size of the ships, the influx of tourists, and the scale of the resources consumed and waste generated on board.
+Cruise holidays offer access to undeveloped ocean waters and destinations with marine protected areas or areas with protected conservation status.
+Cruise ships, associated with large vessels, rapid influxes of tourists, intensive resource consumption and high waste generation, can be particularly damaging to ecosystems in which they travel and operate.
 Cruise ships discharge many types of treated and untreated wastewater at sea and non-degradable solid wastes on land.
-Careful management of ship discharge and mitigation of the ecological impacts of cruise line operations will ensure continued access to key ports and will help preserve the natural beauty that guests wish to experience, both of which are key for companies to maintain market share as well as attract new customers.
+Careful management of ship discharge and the mitigation of cruise line ecological impacts may maintain shipping access to ports and preserve the natural beauty guests wish to experience, both of which are essential for entities to maintain market share as well as attract new customers.

 Customer Health & Safety

-Cruise lines offer a variety of luxury experiences and activities to their customers, including elaborate shows, casinos, fine dining, indoor skydiving, spa treatments, swimming, and fitness facilities.
-Each activity comes with its own set of health risks and safety challenges and liabilities that cruise companies must navigate.
-Consumer expectations for safety and comfort are high, so issues such as health risks and physical safety risks are especially important to avoid.
-Highly publicized cases of crimes, injuries, and illnesses onboard cruise ships can have serious impacts on brand value and ticket sales.
-There may also be high costs associated with customer lawsuits.
-While crime rates are low when compared to crime statistics in most developed countries, law enforcement is much trickier, and cases are not as easy to resolve as it is common for ships to take passengers to international waters and to fly a foreign flag, creating uncertainty about which jurisdictions are responsible for law enforcement needs.
-Companies can protect customer health and safety through implementation of a robust safety management system.
+Cruise lines offer a variety of luxury experiences and activities to their customers, including elabourate shows, casinos, fine dining, indoor skydiving, spa treatments, swimming and fitness facilities.
+Each activity comes with its own set of health risks, safety challenges and liabilities that entities must navigate.
+Consumer expectations for safety and comfort are high, so avoiding health and physical safety risks is especially important for entities’ viability.
+Publicised cases of crimes, injuries and illnesses onboard cruise ships may have serious repercussions on brand value and ticket sales.
+Customer lawsuits may also result in high incremental legal costs.
+Although cruise ship crime rates are low when compared to crime rates in most developed countries, law enforcement is much more difficult to navigate, and cases are not as easy to resolve since ships commonly take passengers to international waters and fly a foreign flag, leading to uncertainty about which jurisdictions are responsible for law enforcement.
+Entities can protect customer health and safety by implementing a robust safety management system.

 Cruise lines employ thousands of workers onboard each large vessel.
-Most ships are registered in countries where labor laws allow flexibility in many dimensions including pay, hours, fair treatment, and termination.
+Ships may register in countries where labour laws related to pay, working hours, fair treatment and termination may be flexible.
 Ship crews are multinational, and many are hired on a contract basis.
-Workers often put in long hours for months at a stretch and stay in shared quarters, which can make it difficult to recuperate.
-Some companies offer a gratuity-based wage structure to reduce payroll costs.
-Language barriers and the complexity of flag-state laws and the laws in workers’ home countries can make it difficult for workers to file charges in the case of labor law violations.
-Low morale among workers can impact their ability to meet customer service expectations, reducing a company’s revenues and market share.
+Crews often work long hours for many months residing in shared quarters, which can make recuperation difficult.
+Some entities offer a gratuity-based wage structure to reduce payroll costs.
+Language barriers, the complexity of flag state laws and the laws in workers’ home countries may make labour law violation charges difficult for workers to file.
+Low morale among workers may impair their ability to meet customer service expectations, potentially reducing an entity’s revenues and market share over the long term.

-Cruise companies operate a uniquely transitory service that requires them to provide all the safety oversight of a small city, including addressing all medical and security needs.
-A commitment to providing a clean and sanitary environment on board is important for protecting crew health, which can affect customer health and thus a company’s reputation and market share.
-Additionally, there can be several governing bodies—including the flag state, port state, and home country of a crew member—involved in both providing and enforcing safety regulations for the industry.
-These regulations can create confusion regarding the protections afforded to crew members.
-Companies that fail to protect crew health and safety may also face higher turnover and difficulties in employee recruitment and retention.
+Entities in the Cruise Lines industry operate a unique service that requires them to provide safety oversight comparable to a small city, including addressing all medical and security needs.
+A commitment to providing a clean and sanitary environment on board is important for protecting crew health, which can affect productivity and morale as well as customer health, and thus an entity’s reputation and market share.
+Additionally, several governing bodies—including the flag state, port state and home country of a crew member—may be involved in both providing and enforcing industry safety regulations.
+This regulatory mix may create confusion regarding the protections afforded to crew members.
+Entities that fail to protect crew health and safety may also experience higher employee turnover and difficulties with employee recruitment and retention.

-Although cruising is statistically one of the safest forms of travel for vacationing, the industry competes largely on customer experience and satisfaction, making safety management a top priority.
-Given the scale of cruise vessels and the vulnerability of passengers at sea, it may only take one mismanaged accident to shake consumer confidence in a company.
-While major accidents are rare, they have the potential to affect not only a company’s revenue and reputation, but those of the Cruise Lines industry as a whole.
-Proper equipment maintenance, staff training, and use of the latest safety technologies and practices across the entire fleet can protect a company’s safety record and ensure high customer satisfaction while lowering a company’s risk profile and cost of capital.
+Although cruise ships are one of the safest forms of travel for holidays, the industry competes on customer experience and satisfaction, making safety management a top priority.
+Given the scale of cruise vessels and the vulnerability of passengers at sea, one mismanaged accident may significantly reduce consumer confidence in an entity.
+Although major accidents are rare, they may affect not only an entity’s revenue and brand value, but those of the entire Cruise Lines industry.
+Proper equipment maintenance, staff training and implementation of the latest safety technologies and practices may protect an entity’s safety record and ensure high customer satisfaction while lowering an entity’s risk profile and cost of capital.